maruimarui0101/coinmarketcap-python/README.md

 - coinmarketcap API key: https://coinmarketcap.com/api/
 - Python 3.7+ (f-strings being used in scripts)

+## Projects

+1. Coin portfolio
+2. Top 100 coins

+Projects will be listed as they are completed

 ### Configuration file

 Once an API key has been obtained, a `config.py` file will need to be created in order to be able to run all scripts within this repo as they will pull the api key from this file.